-Yesterday I took a picture of my Valentine’s bouquet from my husband sitting on the counter in front of our large kitchen window.
+Yesterday I took a picture of the Valentine’s bouquet I received from my husband.
+The bouquet is sitting on the counter in front of our large kitchen window.
 Above the bouquet is a stained glass heart given to us, at the time of my son’s death, by the Ronald McDonald House in Rochester, Minnesota.
 Due to the heart’s familiarity in the window, I sometimes forget it is there.
 Yesterday, it caught my attention, and the memories began flooding in.

-On the second floor of the Rochester Ronald McDonald House is a very large stained glass window of a heart.
-The logo is the symbol of love the charity has for its families.
+A very large heart stained glass window is located on the second floor of the Rochester Ronald McDonald House.
+The heart logo is the symbol that represents the love the charity has for its families.
 Just as the young, bald-headed girl is doing in the picture below, many times I also sat in the chair by the heart window, lost in my thoughts, staring at the cars driving by.
 While I was a resident, I felt an overwhelming sense of love from the employees, volunteers, and other families with sick children.
-The Ronald McDonald House is truly the “house that love built.”
+True to its slogan, The Ronald McDonald House is truly the “house that love built.”

 On a personal level, The Ronald McDonald House was a place of refuge for me.
 It was a place where I could escape the stress of the hospital for just a moment and collect my thoughts and center them on God.
 It was a tender place where my soul was cared for, and I felt the presence, love, and mercy of the Lord.
 His arms enveloped me every day as He walked beside me.
 There are times when I long to be back in my room at the Ronald McDonald House where God was so near and TJ was within a short walking distance up the street, but God has other plans for me now.
 It is time I move on and tell the lessons I learned there to others.